TB64TeaM/BULLET-Binder/README.md

 you can merge them to become one .EXE file and they will work normally and completely without any errors

+note : Install Python + install pyinstaller to build the files

 Tnx For Uesig My Tool :))
 Endd..